emilyanthony4244/Sheikah_Slate/README.md

 The Sheikah Slate features the Adafruit Miniature TTL Serial JPG camera.
 The camera captures 640x480 images and saves them to the SD in jpg format using the Adafruit VC0706 Camera library.
 The file names are formatted “IMAGExx.JPG” from 00 to 99.

+When the Camera menu is selected, the

 Using the TJpg_Decoder library (also from @Bodmer), the jpgs are processed and resaved as 24bit BMP files and then displayed on the TFT.
-Jpeg files must be in 24bit format (8 bit not supported); luckily, the Adafruit TTL Serial Camera takes 24bit depth jpg images so it’s an easy conversion.
+Jpeg files must be in 24bit format; luckily, the Adafruit TTL Serial Camera takes 24bit depth jpg images so it’s an easy conversion.

 The Sheikah Slate does not and will never support streamed video to the display.
 Sorry.